nebius/nebius-architect-solution-library/generative-ai-examples/nvidia-playground/README.md

-## notebook
+## Notebook

 The runbook hosts a notebook with examples for chaining and using vector DB.
-To open the notebook you can:
+To access the notebook:

 ```
 kubectl port-forward service/jupyter-notebook-service 8888:8888
 ```
-In vs code, choose "Open Folder" -> /app and then you can run the provided jupyter notebook examples.
+In vs code, choose "Open Folder" -> /app and run the provided jupyter notebook examples.
-You can also check GPU resource the notebook has by running "nvidia-smi" in the terminal :
+You can also check the GPU resources of the notebook has by running "nvidia-smi" in the terminal :

 ```
 +---------------------------------------------------------------------------------------+